-Julianne Hough, who appeared as a supporting player in 2010’s similar “heartland innocent with big dreams in LA” bomb Burlesque, moves up to the thankless main role here.
+Julianne Hough appeared as a supporting player in 2010’s similar “heartland innocent with big dreams in LA” bomb Burlesque.
+She moves up to the thankless main role here.
 As wide-eyed Sherrie Christian, she is robbed on arrival, falls for a wannabe rocker named Drew Boley (Diego Boneta) and gets a waitress job at the Sunset Strip club where he works.
 Hough is even more blandly uninteresting here than she was in last year’s unfortunate Footloose remake, which is saying something.
 Boneta is likewise forgettably generic.

 The club is run by aging headbanger Dennis Dupree (a bewigged Alec Baldwin) and his hyperactive sidekick Lonny (Russell Brand).
 Their campy “I Can’t Fight This Feeling” duet may be the most unfortunate man-on-man musical mistake since Jim Broadbent and Richard Roxburgh mangled “Like a Virgin” in Moulin Rouge.

 The era is the big-hair late 1980s, but Rock of Ages is set in some alternate past where groups such as Journey, Bon Jovi and Def Leppard seemingly don’t exist even though their songs do.
 When Drew sings Sherrie an unfinished number he says he is writing that turns out to be “Don’t Stop Believin’,” it’s unclear at first whether he simply is lying to impress her.
 He isn’t; in this reality, Drew is supposed to be the song’s writer.
 Likewise, when debauched big-name rocker Stacee Jaxx (an unconvincing Tom Cruise) performs “Paradise City,” “Wanted Dead or Alive” and “Pour Some Sugar on Me,” those songs apparently are not supposed to be covers of other acts’ hits.